 1. To recruit highly qualified students who demonstrate the academic potential, interpersonal skills, emotional stability, and commitment requisite for success in a clinically-oriented graduate program in communication disorders.

-2. To ensure that all program graduates meet the rigorous requirements for obtaining a complete set of professional credentials: national certification, state licensure, and public school certification.
+2. To ensure that all program graduates meet the rigorous requirements for obtaining a complete set of professional credentials: national certification and Missouri state licensure.

 3. To prepare graduates who will be qualified to meet the ongoing state and national shortage of speech-language pathologists in rural and urban schools, medical centers, rehabilitation facilities, private practice, and other work settings.